-Dr. Hoffman quickly learned that, although he possessed years of experience and highly credible training in the court arena, he had to deal with the historic truth; the court placed little weight on those outside of being a psychologist or psychiatrist.
+Dr. Norman Hoffman, NBFEs Founder, quickly learned that, although he possessed years of experience and highly credible training in the court arena, he had to deal with the historic truth; the court placed little weight on those outside of being a psychologist or psychiatrist.
 Historically, only two mental health professions, psychiatry and psychology, were considered by the legal and mental health field, qualified to perform forensic mental health evaluations.

 After years of facing the scrutiny of Voir Dire*, Dr. Hoffman took on his greatest challenge creating a credible-evidentiary based process, training and certifying eligible licensed professional counselors to testify in court as experts.

 A Letter from Dr. Norman Hoffman, the Founder of NBFE, on NBFE's Roots

 Upon reflecting on how the National Board of Forensic Evaluators was formed, I go back to my experience when I was asked to go to court on behalf of my patients as well as an expert.
 It was during the late 70s while practicing in Pennsylvania, I had my first experience testifying as a Fact witness.
 I thought I did fairly well providing the court details of my patient.
 However, it was when I was asked, by an attorney, to provide expert testimony, the pile-up occurred.
 The direct examination went well.
 During the cross-examination, I went into a psychodynamic dissertation that I thought went extremely well until I was asked, “Where is the cathexis located?”
 I replied, “What?”
 It was not until the attorney took me down a very deep rabbit hole that I began to recognize that I had little or no knowledge of what an expert was expected to know when presenting testimony.
 I was also aware that most licensed mental health professionals, including psychologists and psychiatrists, had little training and sound experience in the forensic mental health arena.